hyunoklee2/test/README.md

 funtion list
  - Control turtleBot by voice, Support language is English and Korean
  - Control turtleBot by JoyStick
- - Display TurtleBot Camera View, You can modify Camera View Topic to fit your code at application UI.
+ - Display TurtleBot Camera View, You can modify Topic name of camera view to fit your turtlebot at application UI.
    Support Datatype is sensor_msgs.CompressedImage.
 Default topic name is "/camera1/image_raw/compressed"

 JoystickOnlyView Class does not contain ros related functions.